Druidblack/secret-santa-bot/README.md

 ✨ **Features**

 👑 *For organizers*
- • /newgame — create a new game and receive a game code (e.g. A7F9)
- • send a single message with the full participants list
- • names must be one per line:
+&nbsp; • /newgame — create a new game and receive a game code (e.g. A7F9) &nbsp; • send a single message with the full participants list &nbsp;• names must be one per line:

-Yulia Pavlikova
+&nbsp; Yulia Pavlikova
-Evgenia Dmitrieva
+&nbsp; Evgenia Dmitrieva
-Elena Meshcheryakova
+&nbsp; Elena Meshcheryakova

- • the bot:
+ &nbsp;• the bot:
- • cleans the list
+ &nbsp;• cleans the list
- • removes duplicates
+ &nbsp;• removes duplicates
- • supports 2+ participants
+ &nbsp;• supports 2+ participants
- • generates a fair derangement (nobody gets themselves)
+ &nbsp;• generates a fair derangement (nobody gets themselves)

 **After that, the organizer shares the bot link + game code with participants.**

 🎁 *For participants*
- • send /start
+ &nbsp;• send /start
- • enter the game code from the organizer (e.g. A7F9)
- • enter your first and last name
+ &nbsp;• enter the game code from the organizer (e.g. A7F9) &nbsp;• enter your first and last name
- • press 🎁 Get recipient
+ &nbsp;• press 🎁 Get recipient
- • the bot tells you who you should give a gift to
- • you can press the button as many times as you want — the result never changes
+ &nbsp;• the bot tells you who you should give a gift to &nbsp;• you can press the button as many times as you want — the result never changes

 🧠 **Smart name processing**

 The bot normalizes names:
- • ё = е
+ &nbsp;• ё = е
- • case-insensitive
+ &nbsp;• case-insensitive
- • multiple spaces → one
+ &nbsp;• multiple spaces → one
- • accepts Russian names in any reasonable form
+ &nbsp;• accepts Russian names in any reasonable form

 All of the following are treated as the same person:

-Ангелина Киселева
+&nbsp;Ангелина Киселева
-ангелина киселева
+&nbsp;ангелина киселева
-АНГЕЛИНА КИСЕЛЁВА
+&nbsp;АНГЕЛИНА КИСЕЛЁВА

 🏗 **Architecture (explained simply)**

- • Game — a single Secret Santa game tied to a game code
- • games[code] — storage of all active games
- • make_derangement() — generates a fair assignment (nobody gets themselves)
- • normalize_name() — normalizes user input
- • aiogram Router — processes commands and messages
- • The bot supports unlimited parallel games — each company has its own code.
+ &nbsp;• Game — a single Secret Santa game tied to a game code &nbsp;• games[code] — storage of all active games &nbsp;• make_derangement() — generates a fair assignment (nobody gets themselves) &nbsp;• normalize_name() — normalizes user input &nbsp;• aiogram Router — processes commands and messages &nbsp; • The bot supports unlimited parallel games — each company has its own code.

 🎮 **Commands**

 *Command Description*
-/start Join a game; enter game code
+&nbsp;/start Join a game; enter game code
-/help Full instructions
+&nbsp;/help Full instructions
-/newgame Create a new game (organizer only)
-/reset Reset the organizer’s active game
+&nbsp;/newgame Create a new game (organizer only) &nbsp;/reset Reset the organizer’s active game